-PACER’s COUNT ME IN and KIDS AGAINST BULLYING puppet shows are performed primarily in the Twin Cities metro area, but occasionally travel to greater Minnesota..
+PACER’s puppet shows are performed in the Twin Cities metro area.

 Modeling Acceptance & Inclusion for Young Children

 PACER’s endearing, life-size puppets capture the attention and imagination of young children.
-Since 1979, nearly half a million children have experienced the way PACER’s puppets deliver important messages of tolerance, inclusion, and bullying prevention with the COUNT ME IN and KIDS AGAINST BULLYING puppet shows.
+Since 1979, nearly half a million children have experienced the way PACER’s puppets deliver important messages of tolerance, inclusion, and acceptance.
 PACER’s volunteer puppeteers perform across the Twin Cities metro, and the puppets and scripts have been purchased by schools and organizations around the world.